Glubs9/bytecodemacro/README.md

 #this prints 1 to 10!
 ```

-isn't this just really cool, please have fun writing your own macros! or just have fun looking at
+please have fun writing your own macros! or just have fun looking at
 the examples in docs/examples.py in the github

 # todo